NetApp/harvest/docs/storagegrid-metrics.md

 ### storagegrid_labels

-Represent the detail of the grid, including its version, systemId, and the poller-configured address
+Represents details of the grid, including its version, systemId, and the poller-configured address

 | API    | Endpoint | Metric | Template |